cli-kit/cli-define/README.md

 program.version(function(version){version.call(this)})
 ```

-Adds a version flag to the program, scope for the callback is the program instance access to the entire program data is available via `this`, configured version number is available via `this._version`.
+Adds a version flag to the program, scope for the callback is the program instance access to the program is available via `this`, configured version number is available via `this._version`.

 * `version`: A specific version for the program, overrides any version extracted from `package.json`.
 * `name`: A specific name for the version option flags, default is `-V | --version`.